 All of our Level THREE Bookshelf, Center, and Tower Speakers include two pairs of 5-way gold-plated binding post connections.
-Two pairs of binding posts allow for a standard connection (shown left) or a bi-wire or bi-amp connection (read more below).
-5-way binding posts allow for your cable to be connected by either: 1. bare wire (shown left), 2. spade connectors, 3. pin connectors, 4. individual banana plugs, or 5. dual banana plugs (shown below).
+Two pairs of binding posts allow for a standard connection (shown here) or a bi-wire or bi-amp connection (read more).
+5-way binding posts allow for your cable to be connected by either: 1. bare wire (shown), 2. spade connectors, 3. pin connectors, 4. individual banana plugs, or 5. dual banana plugs.